Why should industry experts stay away from their business copywriting?

 You probably have a wealth of knowledge on the subject of your business.
 And while it’s undoubtedly necessary for the work you do, it’s not actually necessary for writing about the work you do.

 Readers don’t seek an in-depth understanding of your topic before approaching your business.
-The whole point is that they don’t want to become an expert, they just need the information that’s relevant to them.
+The whole point is that they don’t want to become an expert.
+Getting your readers to understand what you're about is important but they just need the information that’s relevant to them.

 But because you’ve got so much industry knowledge – condensing that into something engaging and digestible is challenging.